 If users of electronic nicotine delivery systems (ENDS) have learned anything from the media coverage of late, it’s that getting immediate medical attention can mean the difference between life and death.
 If you experience any of the above symptoms it is important that you get to the hospital as soon as possible for diagnosis and treatment.

-If your health or the health of someone you love has been affected by vaping or JUULing, the product liability attorneys at McGowan, Hood & Felder, LLC want to hear your story.
+If your health or the health of someone you love has been affected by vaping or JUULing, the product liability attorneys at McGowan, Hood, Felder & Phillips, LLC want to hear your story.
 We believe that companies who put products on the market for consumer use have a responsibility to make sure they are safe for anyone who comes in contact with them.
 We step up to protect consumers in South Carolina and nationwide when manufacturers fail to do so.
 To schedule a free consultation, call our dedicated e-cigarette hotline at 864-651-9295 or reach out to us through our contact page.